Vimto: History

 In 1910, production moved to a warehouse at Chapel Street, Salford, then to Old Trafford in 1927, and in 1971, to a state-of-the-art plant in Wythenshawe, Manchester.
 In 1999, the company's head office moved to Newton-le-Willows in St Helens, Merseyside.

 From the 1990s to 2003, Vimto print advertisements used the cartoon character Purple Ronnie, along with slightly rude poems by Giles Andreae, the creator of Purple Ronnie.
 In 2003, Purple Ronnie was dropped, and a new creative direction was adopted, revolving around the benefits of 'Shlurpling the Purple'.
 This, in turn, led to the launch in 2006 of Billy and his Dad's Pants–a modern-day morality story in which, despite turning up at the swimming pool with his Dad's pants in the middle of his rolled-up towel, Billy wins out with ingenuity and humour.
-The theme tune 'Dad's Pants' become something of a cult classic, and was based on the Loudon Wainwright III song "Dead Skunk".
+The theme tune 'Dad's Pants' become something of a cult classic, and was based on Loudon Wainwright III's 1972 novelty song "Dead Skunk".

 An oak sculpture entitled "A Monument to Vimto" was created by Kerry Morrison and installed on Granby Row–the location of the original Vimto premises–in central Manchester in 1992.
 The statue was restored and repainted in 2011.

+In 2021 Vimto introduced a new logo design across the range.

 Manufacture

-Vimto is currently produced by Refresco (formerly Cott Corporation) in both Leicestershire and Yorkshire on behalf of Vimto Soft Drinks, a division of Nichols plc.
-Nichols moved out of manufacturing in 2003 when it closed its final production site in Golborne.
+Vimto is currently produced by Refresco (formerly Cott Corporation) in both Leicestershire and Lancashire on behalf of Vimto Soft Drinks, a division of Nichols plc.
+Nichols moved out of manufacturing in 2003 when it closed its final production site in Golborne, Wigan.

-Vimto is also manufactured under licence in Saudi Arabia, in Dammam city, Yemen, The Gambia, and Ghana.
+Vimto is also manufactured under licence in Saudi Arabia, Yemen, The Gambia, and Ghana.
 A Sunday Times article in 2007 claimed it to be the most popular drink during the holy month of Ramadan in some Arab countries.
+The drink in its original incarnation is still maintained as a health tonic among West Africans and is marketed as such there.

 The drink was also made under licence in the United Kingdom by A.G.
 Barr in 1996.

-In 2014, the recipe for Fizzy Vimto was changed to include artificial sweeteners, Acesulfame potassium and sucralose.
+In 2014, the recipe for Fizzy Vimto was changed to include artificial sweeteners, Acesulfame K and Sucralose.

 Ellis Wilkinson Mineral Water facilitated the production of drinks for Vimto in their early days of trading.